Communicative Disorders (B.S.)

 Studying communicative disorders involves course work in many disciplines, and our faculty has diverse experience and research interests including:

-- Language learning for children with autism spectrum disorder.
+- Language and motor learning for children with autism spectrum disorder and developmental language delay.

 We also have many student association and networking groups such as: